dhruv423/CS1XA3/Project02/README.md

 ### How to Create your Animation

 First, you will be prompted to Main Menu Screen, which will have 2 text fields.
-The first one is for the angle of the rotation and the second one is for the increment of the position of the circles. *Tip: Keep the position increment low for better result.* The text fields already come with a default value, so if you keep it empty it will use the default value to render the animation
+The first one is for the angle of the rotation and the second one is for the increment of the position of the circles. *Tip: Keep the position increment low for better result.* The text fields already come with a default value, so if you keep it empty, it will use the default value to render the animation

 Then click **Start Animation** to begin!